Are Worms Working For You?

 You can get started quickly with a one bin system.

-My second recommendation is the Urban Worm Bag- Version 2, a light-weight vermicomposting system for home, office or school project.
+Urban Worm Bag- Version 2, is my #2 recommendation, as a light-weight vermicomposting system for home, office or school project.

 Remember to always keep your worm bin at a fairly stable temperature, between 50-80 degrees F. Place the bin in your kitchen broom closet, shaded corner of a sun room if you have one, the corner of your garage, the corner of a bathroom, or a hall closet.

-You can also keep your worm bin outside in the complete shade, during spring and summer, but must bring it inside over winter.
+You can also keep your worm bin outside in the complete shade, during spring and summer, but must bring it inside over winter if you live in Canada, or a northern state.